PapaJoeu/KevsCalculator/README.md

 └── README.md             # Project overview
 ```

-Open `public/index.html` in a browser to run the calculator.
+Open `docs/index.html` in a browser to run the calculator.

+## Deployment

+GitHub Pages automatically serves content from the `docs/` directory, so
+publishing the project only requires pushing the repository to GitHub with
+Pages enabled for the repository.
+The `index.html` file remains at the root of
+`docs/`, allowing all of the relative CSS and JavaScript asset paths to resolve
+without modification.

+For local previews, you can open `docs/index.html` directly in your browser or
+serve the folder via any static file server (for example,
+`npx serve docs`).